-Eclipse is a great multiplatform graphical interface practically for any language.
+Eclipse is an excellent multiplatform graphical interface practically for any language.
 If you choose to use it – you won’t loose.
 We’ve been using it when writing software for ARM microcontrollers.
 As compiler Mentor Graphics Sourcery Codebench Lite works just fine.
 If you have both – Eclipse and Sourcery tools installed we can move on.

 Installing GNU ARM plugin

-So start Eclipse and go to Help->Install New Software… In field “Work With” enter following URL:
+So start Eclipse and go to Help->Install New Software… In the field “Work With” enter following URL:

 Then Add Repository window pops asking to name this location.
 Enter GNUARM Plugin in Name field and click OK.

-Soon in the list you will see list of available tools:
+Soon in the list, you will see the list of available tools:

 Just select All and click Next to install.
 You will have to accept licenses – accept them to continue.

 When you get a security warning click OK to continue:

 After this procedure, you are set up to work with C and C++ programs including all editor features.
 ARM GNU plug-in adds graphical interface of setting GCC projects including makefile creation and calling toolchain.
 Let us move on and see how it works.